klaidliadon/umbrella-content/en/tools/s_k9-apg.md

 **Note:**
 - Secure messaging services like Signal are a better choice for sensitive communication than email.
 - Transferring a private encryption key onto your phone may make email on the device more secure, but also makes the key more vulnerable to loss or interception.
-(Open Keychain describe the risk on their [website] (https://www.openkeychain.org/faq/#are-my-secret-keys-safe-on-my-mobile-device).)
+(Open Keychain describe the risk on their [website](https://www.openkeychain.org/faq/#are-my-secret-keys-safe-on-my-mobile-device).)
 - The *recipients* and the *subject* cannot be hidden from anyone monitoring your email, even if the email is encrypted.

 Before you start using **K-9 Mail** you will need:
 - An internet connection on your phone.
 - An email account that supports either secure POP3 or IMAP connections.
-(See which settings you would use with the most common email providers [here] (https://k9mail.github.io/documentation/accounts/providerSettings.html).
+(See which settings you would use with the most common email providers [here](https://k9mail.github.io/documentation/accounts/providerSettings.html).
 - An OpenPGP key-pair and public keys of the people you will communicate with.

-(Learn more about public/private key encryption in the [email] (umbrella://lesson/email) lesson.
-Learn how to generate your own key in the toolguides for [Mailvelope] (umbrella://lesson/mailvelope), or PGP for [LINUX] (umbrella://lesson/pgp-for-linux), [Mac OSX] (umbrella://lesson/pgp-for-mac-os-x), or [Windows] (umbrella://lesson/pgp-for-windows).)
+(Learn more about public/private key encryption in the [email](umbrella://lesson/email) lesson.
+Learn how to generate your own key in the toolguides for [Mailvelope](umbrella://lesson/mailvelope), or PGP for [LINUX](umbrella://lesson/pgp-for-linux), [Mac OSX](umbrella://lesson/pgp-for-mac-os-x), or [Windows](umbrella://lesson/pgp-for-windows).)

 # 2. Install and configure K9 Mail